deep-diver/EN-FR-MLT-tensorflow/README.md

 # MLT (EN to FR ) TensorFlow

 In this project, I am going to build language translation model called `seq2seq model or encoder-decoder model` in TensorFlow.
 The objective of the model is translating English sentences to French sentences.
 I am going to show the detailed steps, and they will answer to the questions like `how to preprocess the dataset`, `how to define inputs`, `how to define encoder model`, `how to define decoder model`, `how to build the entire seq2seq model`, `how to calculate the loss and clip gradients`, and `how to train and get prediction`.
+Please open the IPython notebook file to see the full workflow and detailed descriptions.

 This is a part of Udacity's Deep Learning Nanodegree.
 Some codes/functions (save, load, measuring accuracy, etc) are provided by Udacity.
 However, majority part is implemented by myself along with much richer explanations and references on each section.

 # Brief Overview of the Contents
 ### Data preprocessing